harmonydata/harmonydata.github.io/content/en/blog/combining-multiple-survey-sources.md

-Technology plays a crucial role in harmonizing survey data.
-From data management software to advanced analytical tools, leveraging the right technology can streamline the harmonization process.
+Technology plays a crucial role in harmonising survey data.
+From data management software to advanced analytical tools, leveraging the right technology can streamline the harmonisation process.

 Various technologies and tools can facilitate the integration and analysis of multi-source survey data.
 From data management platforms to advanced analytics and AI-driven insights, leveraging the right technology can enhance your ability to draw meaningful conclusions and implement a successful strategy.